 Games Writers Play

 gwpMost writers play games.
-They might use other words for it — challenges, mental tricks, techniques — but the purpose is always the same.
+They might use other words for them — challenges, mental tricks, techniques — but the purpose is always the same.
 The point is to find ways to put the butt in the chair and get the words flowing; to trick the mind so that the critical voice, the one that tells you that you’re no good, that you can’t possibly write even a decent sentence much less a whole story or novel, gets out of the way.

 I’m a game player myself.
 Like a lot of writers, I’ve got more than a few personal demons that would like nothing better than for my keyboard to fall silent.
 Over the years, I’ve collected a number of these games, some from other writers, some from books, and many simply from my own experience, and I finally decided that other writers might benefit from them too . . .
 [Read the rest of the introduction.]